onc-healthit/2015-ccda-certification-samples/README.md

 # 2015-C-CDA-Certification-Samples
 This repository contains sample C-CDA files which have passed the ONC 2015 Edition using ONC 2015 Edition test procedures.
 Please note that these are C-CDAs uploaded at the time they are tested and that they may not pass the most recent version of the validator due to errata corrections.
+The upload of these example files is optional, at the discretion of each ONC-Authorized Testing Labortory (ONC-ATL).

 Users of the Repository
 -----------------------
-This repository will be used by the ATL labs who are certifying vendor systems per ONC 2015 S&CC to upload C-CDA samples which are certified.
+This repository can be used (at their option) by ONC-Authorized Testing Labortories who are certifying vendor systems to the ONC 2015 Edition.
+The ONC-ATL can upload C-CDA samples that have been used in the certificaiton testing for the benefit of the health IT community.

 Process for Uploading Files
 --------------------------